jasonbra1n/Radio-Stream-Player/DEVELOPER_GUIDE.md

 - `index.html`: The main entry point and structure for the application.
 It contains the player UI, station list, and control buttons.
 - `popout.html`: A minimal version of the UI for the pop-out player window.
 It communicates with the main window via `postMessage`.
+- `stations.js`: A simple ES module that exports the array of default radio stations.
+- `player.js`: An ES module that handles all core player logic, including audio playback, UI controls (play, volume, station select), and state management.
+- `visualizer.js`: An ES module responsible for all Web Audio API analysis, canvas/DOM drawing, and VU meter style logic.
 - `styles.css`: Contains all styling for the application, including layout, theming (light/dark modes), and the appearance of all VU meter styles.
-- `script.js`: The core of the application.
-It handles all logic, including audio playback, state management, Web Audio API setup, visualization rendering, and UI event handling.
+- `script.js`: The main entry point.
+It imports the other modules (`player.js`, `visualizer.js`) and initializes the application.
+It also contains the theme management logic.
 - `README.md`: The user-facing documentation.
 - `DEVELOPER_GUIDE.md`: (This file) The technical documentation for contributors.